hanabi/hanabi.github.io/Reference.md

 * In a normal *Finesse*, you would give a clue to a player who comes after the player blind playing a card.
 If you give a *Finesse* clue to someone who gets to have a turn BEFORE the blind-play occurs, it is called a *Reverse Finesse*.
 This is more complicated than a normal *Finesse* and is harder to see.
 * Since *Reverse Finesses* exist as a strategy, before playing any cards, players should always check out everyone's *Finesse Position* card (the left-most unclued card).
 If a card in someone's *Finesse Position* is PLAYABLE and "matches" the clue, then they need to DEFER playing the clued card for at least one go-around and wait to see what happens.
 * If the player with the "matching" card blind-plays it, then it means that the clued card is the next card in the chain.
-* Or, if the player with the "matching" card does NOT blind-play, then the clued card is probably the other copy, and can be played on the next turn.
 * For example, on the first turn of a 3-player game:
   * Alice clues Bob red, which touches his red 2.
   * Next, it is Bob's turn.
 Normally, Bob would think that he had the red 1, and play it immediately.
   * However, Bob also notices that on Cathy has a red 1 on her slot 1 position.
 Thus, he has to give a chance for Cathy to prove whether or not a *Reverse Finesse* is happening.
 If Cathy does not blind-play anything, then Bob should have the red 1, and he can play it on his next turn.
   * Bob discards.
   * Cathy blind-plays red 1.
 Bob now knows that he has the red 2.
+* If the player **does not** blind-play, then the clued card is probably the other copy, and can be played on the next turn.
+For example, in a 3-player game:
+  * The setup is the same as the last example.
+Bob is clued red, so he suspects a *Reverse Finesse* is occurring and discards.
+  * Cathy discards.
+  * Now Bob knows that the red card in his hand is actually the red 1.

 ### Bluffs

 * *Finesses* are quite efficient.
 So, when you see a playable card in someone's *Finesse Position* slot, you will often want to "get" the card with a *Finesse* (instead of cluing it directly).
 However, often times, the proper "connecting" card is not on the table.
 * In this situation, you can perform an alternate strategy by lying to the next player.
 By cluing an unrelated, one-away card, the next player will think that it is a *Finesse* and that they have the matching card, so they will blind-play their *Finesse Position* card.
 This is called a *Bluff*.
-* After the card is blind-played, the player who received the clue will realize that something strange has happened - the type of clue did NOT match the card that was blind-played.
+* After the card is blind-played, the player who received the clue will realize that something strange has happened - the type of clue **did not match** the card that was blind-played.
 Thus, the clued card is not currently playable and must be a one-away card.
 * For example, in a 3-player game:
   * All the 2's are played on the stacks.
   * Alice clues Cathy red, which touches a red 4 as a *Play Clue*.